Delicious salmon cakes make a healthy, easy weekday dinner. Leftovers are perfect for lunch the next day, and you don’t even need to heat them up!

-- 2 (7.5 oz) cans wild Alaskan salmon, well-drained and flaked
+- 2 (7.5 oz cans) wild salmon, skinless and boneless, well-drained and flaked

 - 2 large eggs, lightly beaten